 This is a lovely chant with a rhythm that children enjoy.
 They can stretch their arms out to show ‘big’ and bring their hands close together to show ‘little’.
-It also helps to develop:
+It also helps to develop the following:

 Classic songs like Old MacDonald had a farm are very popular with young children.
-This is a version of the song that encourages students to produce long vowel sounds.
-It also practises the numbers one to four.
 Farms are pretty universal.
 Young students enjoy making the animal noises and farm animals are a nice lexical set.